““The story of family farming underscores a legacy of sustainability.””

 Sand Seperator

-Long Green Farms Inc. is excited to share one of our current projects!
-With the partnership of NRCS (Natural Resource Conservation Service) through RCPP (Regional Conservation Partnership Program) we are installing a sand seperator.
+Long Green Farms Inc. is excited to share one of our recent projects!
+With the partnership of NRCS (Natural Resource Conservation Service) through RCPP (Regional Conservation Partnership Program) we have installed a sand seperator.

 In the winter of 2023 we broke ground on the construction and installation of a mechanical sand seperator.
 The sand is used as the primary bedding of our dairy cows.
-The sand seperator will allow us to recycle and reuse approximately 800 tons of sand annually.
-We anticipate turning the sand seperator on Fall of 2024.
+The sand seperator allows us to recycle and reuse approximately 800 tons of sand annually.
+We turned the sand seperator on Fall of 2024.

 Earthen Lagoon Decommission/ Additional Heavy Use Area